Here’s How Illinois Has Fared in Recent Big Ten Recruiting

 The first three years of the Bret Bielema era in Champaign-Urbana have produced up-and-down results - a pair of 5-7 seasons offset by an 8-5 campaign that resulted in a bowl game loss to Mississippi State in 2022.

-Fans and Illinois sportsbooks will be looking for more this season.
+Fans and IL sportsbooks will be looking for more this season.
 Entering 2024, the Illini are looking to get back to what helped them reach the ReliaQuest Bowl two seasons ago and away from the errors that netted them 14 losses combined in 2021 and 2023.

 With Illinois having only reached seven bowl games this century, it’s worth stating that the program has not been a winner consistently.
 Bielema and his staff are hoping to change that this fall.